firebase/firebase-android-sdk/firebase-firestore/README.md

 ## Testing

-After importing the project into Android Studio and building successfully, you will need to undo the deletion of test files in `.idea/runConfigurations` to run integration tests from Android Studio.
+After importing the project into Android Studio and building successfully for the first time, you will need to undo the deletion of xml files in `.idea/runConfigurations` to run Firestore tests from Android Studio.